jrajusto/Steam-Game-Notifier/README.md

 Project for CPE106l

 # Description
 This program allows the user to browse games and see which games have discounts on certain stores.
 The user can store their wanted games in a bookmark list and be notified when discounts are available.
-The application keeps track of the games and prices through a database that is updated by accessing the site's API.
+The application keeps track of the games and prices through a database that is updated by accessing the Steam and IsThereAnyDeal's API.

 # How to Use
 To use this application, you must first have Kivy installed.